LevanKvirkvelia/salute/README.md

 ## Quick Start
 This page will give you an introduction to the 80% of Salute concepts and features that you will use on a daily basis.
-Salute designed to build agents in declarative conversational flow, so it is easy to understand what is going on, and meets the way LLMs actually work.
 1. Quick Start
     1. Chat Sequences
     2. Using Arrays